andrewruba/yassa_bio/README.md

 ![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen)
 [![codecov](https://codecov.io/gh/andrewruba/yassa_bio/branch/main/graph/badge.svg)](https://codecov.io/gh/andrewruba/yassa_bio)

-**yassa_bio** is an open-source, validation-ready Python toolkit for bioanalytical assay data, starting with ELISA and other ligand-binding assays (LBA), with a roadmap toward universal support for plate-based and chromatographic assays.
+**yassa_bio** is an open-source Python toolkit for bioanalytical assay data, starting with ELISA and other ligand-binding assays (LBA), with a roadmap toward universal support for plate-based and chromatographic assays.

 It is built for **scientific rigor**, **automation**, and **regulatory alignment**—targeting labs that need reliable, explainable, and auditable pipelines, from academic cores to pharma and CROs.